flyty707/aws-demo-4-duplo/README.md

 # AWS Artifacts for Duplocloud demo

-# Terraform AWS/EKS or GCP/GKE Kubernetes Cluster with Web Application
+# Terraform AWS/EKS Kubernetes Cluster with Web Application

 This Terraform project deploys a Kubernetes cluster with a web application on either AWS with EKS or GCP with GKE.

-## AWS/EKS Configuration (main.tf)
+## Configuration (main.tf)

 ### Placeholder Variables: